Student Worksheet for General Education Requirements is available for students and advisors to track progress towards

 Diploma covers are presented to each participant at commencement, but diplomas are issued in the weeks following the graduation date, along with one final transcript.
 Please note that the diploma specifies the name of a student’s degree, e.g. Bachelor of Arts, Bachelor of Science in Nursing, or Master of Arts, as well as Latin honors; it DOES NOT list majors and minors.
 An official student transcript is the proof of college achievement, and includes all majors, minors, and honors.

 Students who complete their degree requirements for August and December graduation will receive their diplomas following those end of term dates.
-Since Hiram College has one commencement ceremony each year, the previous August and December graduates are eligible to participate in the following May ceremony.
-Students who have 12 credit hours or fewer to complete may request to participate early, so that they may walk in the May commencement ceremony prior to an August or December completion.
-Early participation requests may be initiated with the Associate Registrar (traditional students) or the counselor (PGS students), and must be submitted to the Dean of the College for approval no later than March 31.
-A student may be included in only one commencement per degree.
+Hiram College has traditionally had one commencement ceremony each year, therefore the previous August and December graduates are eligible to participate in the following May ceremony.
+Students who graduate in August or December, may choose to participate in the December commencement ceremony if they do not want to wait until the following May.
+Selecting which ceremony you intend to participate in, is part of the Graduation Application process.
+A student may be included in only one commencement ceremony per degree.